nairo-mudumane/linked-bot/README.md

-# LinkedBot": AI-Powered LinkedIn Posts Generator for Developers
+# LinkedBot: AI-Powered LinkedIn Posts Generator for Developers

 ## Overview
 LinkedBot is an innovative tool designed to streamline the process of creating engaging LinkedIn posts for Developers.